truls/dbrew/README.md

 (depending on configuration).
 So, it is better to use valid parameters.

-FIXME: This short example currently does not work because DBrew does not yet (1) catch 1st-time invokation of runtime linker for shared library functions, (2) it does not specialize on mixed knowledge (known/unknown) of SSE/AVX registers, which the strcmp version in your glibc may use.
+FIXME: This short example currently does not work because DBrew does not yet (1) catch/ignore the dynamic-linker part of 1st-time invocations of shared library functions and (2) specialize on (mixed) knowledge (known/unknown) about SSE/AVX registers contents, which the strcmp version in your glibc may use.

-## License

-LGPLv2.1+

 ## Publications

 * Josef Weidendorfer and Jens Breitbart.
 The Case for Binary Rewriting at Runtime for Efficient Implementation of High-Level Programming Models in HPC.
 In *Proceedings of the 21st int.
 Workshop on High-Level Parallel Programming Models and Supportive Environments (HIPS 2016)*.
 Chicago, US, 2016. ([PDF of pre-print version](https://github.com/lrr-tum/dbrew/raw/master/docs/pubs/preprint-hips16.pdf))

+## License

+LGPLv2.1+